chmlee/ream-doc/content/overview/why-ream.md

 ## Modularity*

-REAM encourages datasets to be saved in smaller components and later join them through templates.
+REAM encourages datasets to be saved in smaller components.

-Say you want to collect data on Belgium, Netherlands and Luxembourg, instead of saving everything in one single file, it's recommended to saved data by country:
+Say you want to collect data on Belgium, Netherlands and Luxembourg.
+Instead of saving everything in one single file, you split the datasets into three smaller ones:

 (Country/Belgium.ream)
 ```ream